Michael Francies

 Michael Shaul Francies (born 14 October 1956) is a British solicitor who specializes in equity financing.
-He is currently the managing partner of the London office of Weil, Gotshal & Manges.
+He is currently the a partner of the London office of Sullivan & Cromwell.

 Early life and education

 Francies was born in Israel, but moved to the UK as a young child.
 He earned his law degree at Manchester University; and did graduate work in finance at the College of Law, London.

 Career

 After completing the bar, Francies began working with Clifford Chance.
-In 1998 he moved to Weil Gotshal & Manges, where he still works.
+In 1998 he moved to Weil Gotshal & Manges.

 In 2009 an industry magazine described Francies as "the best UK corporate partner currently practising with a US firm."